Hack-Alumni/hack-alumni-community/README.md

 ### Important Tools & Technologies

-Here is a list of important tools and technologies that power the ColorStack
+Here is a list of important tools and technologies that power the Hack.Diversity
 codebase:

 - [BullMQ](https://docs.bullmq.io) to queue and process jobs asynchronously (in